Papers

 Candidate Generation

-• Stochastically samples NN diverse caption candidates using top-k or diverse beam decoding, without altering model weights.
+• Stochastically samples NN8 diverse caption candidates using top-k or diverse beam decoding, without altering model weights.

 Scene Summary Retrieval